arthurandreev/CsharpHealeniumPOC/README.md

 Navigate to hlm-proxy container in docker desktop to view the logs generated as part of the healing process.
 ![image](https://github.com/arthurandreev/MLPoweredSeleniumDotNetPOC/assets/35194143/8ceb2022-5c4d-4026-9929-b6fb6255ff89)

-### Third run with debug - place a breakpoint on the second line in the scenario in the Feature file.
+### Third run with debug - place a breakpoint on the first line in the scenario in the Feature file.
 ![image](https://github.com/arthurandreev/MLPoweredSeleniumDotNetPOC/assets/35194143/c7898adc-49c4-43b0-a386-1c50c240261f)

 Open http://localhost:8080, run the test with debug and watch a selenoid chrome/firefox session appear in the selenoid ui. <br>